NewBloodInteractive/com.newblood.lighting-internals/README.md

 ```

 # `LightmappingInternal`
-Provides access to the `bakeAnalytics` callback, which provides detailed information about a lightmap bake.
-It provides information in the form of a JSON string, which can be deserialized through the `LightmappingAnalyticsData` type.
+Provides access to the `bakeAnalytics` callback, which receives detailed information about lightmap bakes.
+This comes in the form of a JSON string, which can be deserialized through the `LightmappingAnalyticsData` type.

 ```cs
 LightmappingInternal.bakeAnalytics += OnBakeAnalytics;